“Homemade” Zine Bakery zines are made by me (Amanda Wyatt Visconti); “Bakeshop” Zine Bakery zines are collaborations made by me + other folks.

 - “Play with your data”.
 Zineification by Claudia Berger.
 “Themed Reading Card Decks” tutorial section text is authored by me.

-About my “homemade” zines
+Using & assembling my “homemade” zines

 Tutorial zines: “learning access level” scale